 Step 2: Scroll down the page to see Reset your touchpad section.
 Here, click on the Reset button to touchpad settings and gestures to defaults.

-NOTE: If you cannot see the Reset your touchpad section, it’s either because your laptop doesn’t have precision touchpad or touchpad driver is not installed.
+NOTE: If you cannot see the Reset your touchpad section, it’s either because your laptop doesn’t have a precision touchpad or touchpad driver is not installed.
 Refer to Method 2 of this guide (scroll down to see) to manually reset the touchpad settings to their defaults.

 Method 2 of 2